The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/gunbreaker.md

 ## No Mercy Windows

-Always try to enter **No Mercy** with 2 Cartridges ready when possible.
-At any normal skill speed, there should always be 9 GCDs within the **No Mercy** buff.
+Always try to enter **No Mercy** with two Cartridges ready when possible.
+At any normal skill speed, there should always be nine GCDs within the **No Mercy** buff.
 These buff windows should look similar to the opener and should always contain the following skills:

 GCDs: